stevecondylios/python-learning-resources/README.md

 - It's recommended [here](https://www.youtube.com/watch?v=XlvfHOrF26M) to learn assembly, c and python, to get a feel for the abstractions going on when talking to a computer via a typical scripting language.

+### In this repo

+- README.md is a basic python crash course in one page
+- [learn-python-the-hard-way.md](learn-python-the-hard-way.md) is some notes on learn python the hard way ebook
+- [pandas.md](pandas.md) is a crash course on pandas (possibly also numpy)
+- [pytorch.md](pytorch.md) is a crash course on pytorch

 # Syntax